bparanj/crystal/computer/electronics/hackerbox/green-led.md

 2. Practical use: While the short circuit can serve some purposes, it's generally avoided in practical applications due to safety concerns and potential damage to the power supply.

-3. Intentional design: The power supply + resistor circuit is more often intentionally designed for specific purposes, whereas a short circuit is typically an unintended and undesirable condition.
+3. Intentional design: The power supply + resistor circuit is more often intentionally designed for specific purposes, whereas a short circuit is  an unintended and undesirable condition.

 In terms of complexity and number of components, the short circuit is simpler.
 However, the power supply + resistor circuit is generally considered the simplest "intentionally designed" circuit that performs useful functions safely and controllably.

 Both of these circuits demonstrate fundamental principles of electricity and are important for understanding electrical theory and safety, albeit in different ways.

 There are a few other circuits that are at a similar level of simplicity as the basic power supply + resistor circuit.
-These circuits typically consist of just two or three basic components.
+These circuits  consist of just two or three basic components.
 Here are some examples:

 1. Power supply + capacitor:
    - Function: Stores electrical energy, can smooth voltage fluctuations